 From the visitor entrance the hike to La Chorrera is about 1 hour.
 However it will take longer if you’re stopping at each designated area for pictures or a quick break.
 The first stop you can make is at Chiflón Cascade but like me I skipped and went directly to the main attraction.

 The trail at this point is a narrow path that cuts through some nice lush jungle & switches between steep jagged slick rocks to mudd as the trail opens back into valley briefly.
 Another section of canopied covered area & an abundance of birds gives this place a particularly jungle feel.
 Think Costa Rica (although I’ve never been).
 Its what I imagine it as.

 Arriving to the falls is when your hard earned steps come thanking you.
 The falls are massive, however on my day of visit the water wasn’t flowing like it really ideally should have been.
 Aside from the slow flow, the tranquility, solitude & verdance makes it all worth it.

 Is it all really worth it?
 Yes.
 It’s well, well worth it.
 Especially the drive in.
 Bogota hiking will gain more attention at some point.
 Here is the attention you need to know about now.

 - Price: 30,000 COP: Transport 8,000 COP ( x 2) + entrance fee 12,000 COP + water/snacks

 - Difficulty: Easy to moderate level hiking

 - Why?
 Lovely scenery.
 Escaping the City.
 Exercise.

-Need more ideas for your Bogota trip?
+Need more ideas for your Bogota trip or more Bogota hiking?
 Read below:

 Looking for more Colombian hikes?
 One of my favorites below: